learn-co-curriculum/hs-coding-club-html-practice/README.md

 Without HTML, the internet today as we know it would not exist.
 While there are many many computer programming languages, HTML is one of 3 that are universal across every single website.
 Because of this, HTML is incredibly important to learn.
 And the best way to learn it?
 Practice!

-Take a stab at the Album Cover lab, and feel free to take a look at the tags below for some extra help!
+Take a stab at the Album Cover lab, and use the resources below for some extra help!

 ## Most Frequently Used Tags

 ### `<h1> </h1>` through `<h6> </h6>`

-This tag is used for headings with `<h1>` being the most important and `<h6>` being the least.
+This tag is used for headings.
+There are 6 different levels of header tags,  with `<h1>` being the most important and `<h6>` being the least.
 Headings are great for introducing sections in your website.
 Here are all the tags side by side so you can see the difference:

 <img src="https://after-school-assets.s3.amazonaws.com/h1-h6.png">